LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 total-edge-weight=13640
 ```

-We can see that the node which caused the cumulative distribution to exceed the threshold was `runtime.scanblock`, which because it's part of the runtime, was probably not included in our graph visualization.
+We can see that the node which caused the cumulative distribution to exceed the threshold was `runtime.scanblock`.
+Because it's part of the runtime, it was probably not included in our graph visualization.
 We can see that $\frac{25}{13640}*100\%=0.18328445747800587\%$ so it matches exactly the numbers that we're getting from `hot-callsite-thres-from-CDF`, which is no surprise.

 ## Viewing the assembly